Levonorgestrel Side Effects: Common and Serious (2026)

 Whether you want to understand potential side effects, get treatment recommendations, or receive a second opinion, Doctronic is available 24/7 across all 50 states.
 Visit Doctronic.ai to start your free AI doctor visit or book an affordable telehealth appointment with a licensed physician.

-The Bottom Line About Levonorgestrel Side Effects
+The Bottom Line on Levonorgestrel Side Effects

 Levonorgestrel is a safe and effective emergency contraceptive for most people.
-Side effects such as nausea, headache, and menstrual changes are common but usually temporary and manageable.
+Common levonorgestrel side effects such as nausea, headache, and menstrual changes are usually temporary and manageable.
 Serious side effects are rare but should never be ignored.
+If you have concerns or unusual symptoms, our AI doctor at Doctronic offers fast, reliable access to medical advice without leaving your home.

 Frequently Asked Questions